Empty Spaces (Spandau Ballet song)

-"Empty Spaces" is a song by English new wave band Spandau Ballet, released as the third single from their 1989 album Heart Like a Sky.
+"Empty Spaces" is a song by the English new wave band Spandau Ballet, released as the third single from their 1989 album Heart Like a Sky.
 It was poorly received and became their third consecutive single that failed to make the top 40 in the UK.

 Background

-In October 1987 Spandau Ballet lead guitarist and songwriter Gary Kemp serendipitously reconnected with actress Sadie Frost, who had appeared in the band's videos for "Gold" and "Fight for Ourselves".
-He began a romance with her that replaced his tendency to be cautious with a devil-may-care attitude.
-The newfound freedom he felt as a result of the relationship recharged his desire to write again, which lead to several songs for their 1989 album Heart Like a Sky, including "Empty Spaces".
+While Kemp had recently begun a romance with his eventual wife, actress Sadie Frost, who he credits with inspiring his songwriting for the Heart Like a Sky album, "Empty Spaces" was actually a song Kemp wrote about the end of his relationship with his previous girlfriend.
+During recording, Hadley felt pressure from Kemp about the quality of his vocals to the point that Kemp eventually demanded to split the vocals with him.
+Hadley responded, "I'm the lead singer of this fucking band.
+Now fuck off."

 Release and commercial performance

 "Empty Spaces" was released in the UK in November 1989.
 It debuted on the UK Singles Chart in its peak position at number 94.